The 1994 Polar Music Prize goes to American composer, arranger and producer Quincy Jones, a boundary-transcending musical magician.

 Launched in 2004, the We Are the Future (WAF) initiative was the result of a strategic partnership between the Glocal Forum and the Quincy Jones Listen Up Foundation, with the support of the World Bank, UN agencies, and corporations.
 The Listen Up foundation is another Quincy Jones initiative, working on breaking cycles of poverty and violence by initiating children to music and creativity.

-A rework of the classics
+Reworks of classics